cybercomsweden/Image-database/README.md

 At localhost:5000 there are currently 4 different tabs, 'Media', 'Tags', 'Map', 'Upload' and a search bar.

 Under tab 'Media' you will see thumbnails of all the images/video that you currently have uploaded to the database.

 'Tags' tab is used for an overview of all the tags that currently exists in the database and to add new tags.

 'Map' tab gives you an overview of where in the world that you have images.

-'Upload' tab is used for drag and drop images to upload to the database.
+'Upload' tab is used for drag and drop files to upload to the database.

 Current file format that we know are supported are the following:
 * Mp4